scshasha/angular-9-tutorial-2020/README.md

-# WhatsForDinner
+# Recipe Book

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+Based on the Angular 2 course on Udemy.

 ## Development server